 - Pet food

-Here too, larvae cause the damage: they contaminate food with webbing and droppings.
+Here too, the larvae are the actual pests and contaminate food through webs and droppings.

 Difference 3: Typical signs of infestation